RYT-200 Yoga Teacher

 It may be that when we no longer know what to do

 we have come to our real work,

 and that when we no longer know which way to go

 Hey, there.
 I'm Liz.

-I work with adults who live with anxiety, depression, and complex PTSD.
+I work with adults who live with anxiety, depression, ADHD, substance use disorder, and complex PTSD.

 I use lots of experiential exercises as well as concrete educational tools in session to help us explore your emotional experience and make connections between what's going on in session, what's happening outside of session, and what happened in the past.
-I especially love co-creating supportive spaces for healing with people in the queer community, and with women who are living through a mid-life transition.
+I currently provide group, family, and individual therapy to adults in an outpatient setting.

 I'm a mid-life career changer; for 20 years before training as a clinical social worker, I was a an educator, advocate, and Spanish interpreter in the language services field.

 If a formal bio is more your thing, you can connect with me on LinkedIn to see the details of my graduate training and education.